SquareBracketAssociates/Booklet-Glorp/Chapters/Glorp/Glorp.md

 A primary key uniquely specifies a tuple within a table.
 In order for an attribute to be a good primary key it must not repeat.
-While natural attributes \(attributes used to describe the data being entered\) are sometimes good primary keys, surrogate keys are often used instead.
+While natural attributes \(attributes used to describe the data being entered\) are sometimes good primary keys, and surrogate keys are often used instead.

 A surrogate key is an artificial attribute assigned to an object which uniquely identifies it \(for instance, in a table of information about students at a